 Water Activity: The Stability Killer Hiding in Plain Sight

+Let me get technical about something rarely discussed outside the lab: water activity management in gummy systems.
 Standard gummy formulations target a water activity (aw) of 0.50-0.65 to prevent microbial growth and maintain texture.
-Sounds straightforward enough.
-But here's where immune support formulations run into serious trouble.
+Sounds straightforward.
+But immune support formulations run into serious trouble.

 What's the industry's typical solution?
 Dump in more preservatives—potassium sorbate, sodium benzoate—and crank up the sugar content to increase osmotic pressure.
 Now you've got a product that's microbiologically stable but nutritionally questionable.
 High in sugar, loaded with preservatives, and still dealing with degraded actives.